blog

 • avoid unwanted brow or eyelid changes

-Strong anatomical knowledge also helps practitioners differentiate between wrinkles caused by muscle contraction and skin changes caused by aging or environmental damage.
+Strong anatomical knowledge helps practitioners differentiate between wrinkles.
+It distinguishes muscle contraction wrinkles from aging or environmental damage.
 Understanding the difference between dynamic wrinkles and skin quality concerns helps practitioners recommend appropriate treatments.

 All images used under license from Canva. © APT Medical Aesthetics, 2026.
 All rights reserved.